Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 The main downside is its cost — expect to pay much more than you would for D3 or D5.

-Watch this All-Clad Copper Core Unboxing to learn more and get an up-close look.
+Watch this All-Clad Copper Core Unboxing or read my in-depth review to learn more and get an up-close look.

 The HA1 collection is All-Clad’s most popular non-stick collection.
 It’s made with a thick hard-anodized aluminum base, triple-layer non-stick coating, and a steel induction plate bonded to the bottom.